On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: -buildings and their boundaries

 We assume throughout that the building $X$ is \textbf{thick}, i.e. there is more than two chambers adjacent to each edge.

 It is worth noting that the local geometry is forced by the geometry of the building.
 For a start, the building is \textbf{regular}: the cardinality of the set of chambers adjacent to an edge is constant (see for example \cite[Theorem 2.4]{ParkinsonHecke}).
-When that number is finite, we define the \textbf{order} of the $\tld A_2$-building $X$ as the number $q$ such that the number of chambers adjacent to each edge equals $q+1$.
+When that number is finite, we define the \textbf{order} of the $\widetilde A_2$-building $X$ as the number $q$ such that the number of chambers adjacent to each edge equals $q+1$.
 Since we assumed $X$ to be thick we have $q>1$.

-Furthermore, the link at a vertex is always a (finite) projective plane, as is the boundary of the building, as we explain below.
+Furthermore, the link at a vertex is always a finite projective plane, and the boundary of the building is a compact (profinite) projective plane.
 For the convenience of the reader, we recall the definition\footnote{Strictly speaking, the definition we give is the definition of the incidence graph of a projective plane; the identification of a projective plane and its incidence graph implicit throughout this paper should not cause any confusion.}:

 \begin{definition} A \textbf{projective plane} is a bipartite graph, with two types of vertices (called \textbf{points} and \textbf{lines}), such that \begin{itemize} \item Any two lines are adjacent to a unique point, \item Any two points are adjacent to a unique line. \item There exist four points, no three of which are adjacent to a common line. \end{itemize} \end{definition}